a11ywatch/a11ywatch/README.md

 | **`Nodejs[Pa11y-Wave]: crawl 10 times against 25 urls`**   | `63 s`            |
 | **`Nodejs[Axe-Deque]: crawl 10 times against 25 urls`**    | `113 s`           |

-A11yWatch builds confidence due to handling dynamic parameters and amount of coverage from reports.
+A11yWatch helps builds confidence due to handling dynamic parameters and amount of coverage from reports.
 It can handle up to 150k pages easily under 1 min with 8gb of memory on linux.

 ## Contributing